Nakivale Refugee Settlement: Background

-It currently hosts 119,587 refugees from the Democratic Republic of Congo, Burundi, Somalia, Rwanda, Ethiopia, Eritrea.
+It currently hosts 171,387 refugees from the Democratic Republic of Congo, Burundi, Somalia, Rwanda, Ethiopia, and Eritrea.
 Although many refugees in the area have been living there for several years, recent conflicts in nearby countries are increasing the number of arrivals per day.
 The majority of refugees in the settlement are Congolese although the population is largely heterogeneous with many cultures and groups from different nationalities.
 The settlement is divided into 79 villages with an average of 800 to 1,000 people per village.

 Geography

 It is same geographical size as the Indian city of Kolkata (formerly Calcutta).
 It is the oldest refugee settlement in Africa, and benefits from what is often lauded as the most progressive refugee policies in the world.

 Location

 Nakivale refugee settlement is located near the Tanzania border in Isingiro district, Southern Uganda.
 It is approximately 200 km away from Kampala city, which is the administrative capital of Uganda.
 The Nakivale refugee settlement is six hours' drive from the capital, Kampala.
 It stretches for 184 sq km (71 sq miles) and covers rolling hills, fertile fields, a lake and many streams.
 Dotted around the landscape are small brick or mud houses, some with corrugated irons roofs.